SSimonPhd/iservice/README.md

 1. Added footer with copyright and validator links
 1. Added comments to all files where appropriate
 1. Updated README with project details, screenshot, and links
+1. Prepared Google Slides presentation with custom theme (matching project) & link
-1. STATS: 2 Branches (test & main), 115 commits to Main (excluding merges), 1,411 ++ additions,  980 -- deletions
+1. STATS: 2 Branches (test & main), 126 commits to Main (excluding merges), 1,458 ++ additions,  1022 -- deletions

 - Screenshot